 Given her contempt for diseases caused by pathogenic bacteria, I do wonder if Dr Schaffner uses antibiotics when suffering from a severe bacterial infection, presumably not, instead ensuring she has the correct psychological attitude to ward off such irritating germs.
 If only she’d been available in the 14th century, so many lives could have been saved.
 Bubonic plague, gonorrhoea, syphilis, diphtheria, pertussis, anthrax, so many diseases, so much suffering and death, all of which could have been avoided if our ancestors had the sense and wisdom to acknowledge those crucial psychological factors which determined whether or not they became ill.
 A clear sign of Schaffner’s confusion and muddled thinking is her aforementioned use of malaria and TB, two diseases that predominantly affect the poorest inhabitants of our planet, to support her thesis.
 Given the latter is based on ME being a construct of Western society and our general inability to deal with the stresses of the modern world, it’s surprising she utilises these ailments, barely present in most wealthy nations, to support her argument.

 Schaffner regurgitates another favourite of supporters of the psychogenic disease model, questioning why ME sufferers become so upset with a psychiatric diagnosis.
 Many patients are upset about a psychiatric diagnosis for ME because ME is not a psychiatric condition.
-Cancer or Parkinson’s disease patients, even someone suffering with influenza, would not be happy with a psychiatric diagnosis either; Schaffner is being wilfully disingenuous and abusive here.
+Cancer or Parkinson’s disease patients, even someone suffering from influenza, would not be happy with a psychiatric diagnosis either; Schaffner is being wilfully disingenuous and abusive here.
 Schaffner’s claim that CFS ‘preoccupied the cultural imagination’ in the latter part of the 20th century is another fallacy, HIV/AIDS possibly, CFS, no. I’m not convinced media attention has shifted to other exhaustion syndromes either (I must make clear I do not believe ME is an exhaustion syndrome) but her book is so full of unsupported, unjustifiable statements one could go on ad infinitum.

 There is no other chronic and debilitating condition for which sufferers are continually told their illness and symptoms are imagined.
 I’m confident that if MS patients were told their disease did not exist (of course they once were) and only required a course of CBT for a cure, they would also be angry towards the medical professional that propounded such beliefs.
 Schaffner is not original, she follows a long, undistinguished line of cod philosophers who think they can explain away chronic illness in a non-scientific fashion, and why not?
 Real science is hard; molecular biology is hard, signalling pathways are complex as is the immune system.
 Why waste time and energy studying this when you can claim it is all imagined, after all, you have a good chance of gaining a knighthood without any of the hard work.